Bane-NOR/platform-docs/docs/integration/Payload-Manager/Getting-Started/Skyporten.md

 ## What must you do yourself

-To be able to get the token from MaskinPorten, you have to create your own self-service integration through digdir: <https://samarbeid.digdir.no/>
+To be able to get the token from MaskinPorten, you have to create your own self-service integration through DigDir: <https://samarbeid.digdir.no/>
 This self-service integration has to provide access to the scope which is the API we provide.
 The API is named:

 - **banenor:payloadmanager.storage** (In both test and prod)

 We will provide your organization with access to the API as part of onboarding.